wp-plugins/si-contact-form/readme.txt

 2. Activate the plugin through the `Plugins` menu in WordPress

-3. If you ever have to upgrade, simply repeat the installation steps with the new version.
+3. If you ever have to upgrade, simply deactivate, uninstall, and repeat the installation steps with the new version.
+Or you can click on "Upgrade Automatically" if prompted from the admin menu.

 == Screenshots ==